barrientosjesus/fellowship-recorder/docs/CONTRIBUTING.md

    1. Select & upload the .exe.
    1. "What do you believe this file is?" - Incorrectly detected as malware/malicious
-   1. Detection name - "Fellowsnip.Setup.2.0.1.exe"
+   1. Detection name - "Fellowsnip.Setup.X.Y.Z.exe"
    1. "Additional information" - whatever, I'm sure no one will read it.
 1. This isn't instant but seems to get resolved within 24 hours, that seems good enough.